AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/security-checklist.md

    `Apache Sling Referrer Filter`

 1. In the `Allow Hosts` field, enter all hosts that are allowed as a referrer.
-Chaque entrée doit être du formulaire
+Chaque entrée doit se trouver dans le formulaire

-   &lt;protocole>://&lt;serveur>:&lt;port>
+   &lt;protocol>://&lt;server>:&lt;port>

    Par exemple :